Fraser Basin Council

 Since the expansion of the Sea to Sky Highway in preparation for the 2010 Winter Olympics, recreational use in the region between West Vancouver and Whistler/Pemberton Valley has increased dramatically.

-The Fraser Basin Council has been honoured to support the process through facilitation, process design and engagement.
-Using an ethical space approach to meeting design, FBC facilitated the development of Visitor Use Management Frameworks (VUMFs) for Meager and Keyhole Hot Springs and for Hawint/Tenquille Lake.
+The Fraser Basin Council has supported this work through facilitation, process design and engagement to support development of Visitor Use Management Frameworks for Meager Creek and Keyhole Hot Springs and for Hawint/Tenquille Lake.

 Nqw̓elqw’elústen (Meager Creek) and Múmleqs (Keyhole) Hot Springs

-The Province of BC and Lil’wat Nation worked together in 2020 to address public visitation at Meager Creek Hot Springs and Keyhole Hot Springs, both natural hot springs in the Upper Lillooet River Valley near Pemberton.
-These areas are important for a number of reasons:
+The Province of BC and Lil’wat Nation worked together in 2020 to address public visitation at Meager Creek and Keyhole Hot Springs in the Upper Lillooet River Valley near Pemberton.
+The work was important for a number of reasons:

-• Hot springs are unique and popular destinations
+• The hot springs are beautiful, unique and popular destinations

-• Both the Meager Creek and Keyhole Hot Springs have high wildlife values, ecological values, cultural and spiritual values, as well as recreational values
+• Meager Creek and Keyhole Hot Springs have high wildlife values, ecological values, cultural and spiritual values, as well as recreational values

-• Both places have seen impacts to these values from visitation in the past (e.g., human-wildlife conflicts, lack of proper food storage and garbage)
+• There have been impacts to these values from visitation in the past (e.g., human-wildlife conflicts, lack of proper food storage and garbage)

 • The Mount Meager Volcanic Complex is one of the most geologically active areas in North America, and risks to public safety exist from natural hazards (i.e., landslides)

-• New and upgraded industry roads in the Upper Lillooet and the Meager Creek drainage (i.e., permit roads supporting industrial activity such as logging) have improved vehicular access to both hot springs, though there are public motorized access restrictions in place to protect grizzly bears and public safety
+• New and upgraded industry roads in the Upper Lillooet and the Meager Creek drainage area (i.e., permit roads supporting industrial activity such as logging) have improved vehicular access to the hot springs, though there are public motorized access restrictions in place to protect grizzly bears and public safety

-The Fraser Basin Council supported the project partners by serving as an impartial facilitator, conducting outreach and engagement with stakeholders and the public, which included survey input.
-Phase 1 of the Visitor Use Management Strategy for these hot springs was completed in 2022.
+The Fraser Basin Council has supported the project partners by serving as a facilitator and conducting outreach and engagement with stakeholders and the public, which included survey input.
+Phase 1 of the Visitor Use Management Strategy for the hot springs was completed in 2022.

-To learn more, see the Province of BC background on Sea to Sky Visitor Use Management.
+To learn more, see the Province of BC site on Sea to Sky Visitor Use Management.

 Háwint (Tenquille Lake)

-The Tenquille Lake Visitor Use Management project is a partnership between the Province of BC, Líl̓wat Nation and N’Quatqua to guide the long-term management of the Tenquille Lake area, which is experiencing a high number of visitors.
+The Tenquille Lake Visitor Use Management project is a partnership between the Province of BC, Líl̓wat Nation and N’Quatqua to guide the long-term management of the Tenquille Lake area, which draws a high number of visitors.

 Phase 1 of the Strategy was completed in 2022.
-It aims to:
+The strategy aims to:

 • protect Líl̓wat Nation and N’Quatqua cultural resources, values and opportunities